Mechanical Engineer Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for mechanical engineers in Hawaii?

 Defense contractors are the most active sponsors for mechanical engineers in Hawaii.
 Companies like Lockheed Martin, Booz Allen Hamilton, Leidos, and SAIC regularly hire mechanical engineers at facilities tied to Pearl Harbor and Joint Base Pearl Harbor-Hickam.
-Commercial employers in marine engineering and renewable energy, including contractors supporting Hawaii's clean energy transition, also sponsor H-1B and other work visas periodically.
+Commercial employers in marine engineering and renewable energy, including contractors supporting Hawaii's clean energy transition, also sponsor H-1B visa and other work visas periodically.

 Which visa types are most common for mechanical engineer roles in Hawaii?